-- Through our interest in our operating partnership and its wholly owned subsidiaries, we will indirectly own a fee simple interest in the 29 properties in our initial portfolio and the management entities. - We will indirectly own our services company through our operating partnership, which will indirectly own 100% of the common stock of the services company. - Purchasers of shares of common stock in this offering will own 53.7% of outstanding common stock, or 31.7% of our company on a fully diluted basis (34.8% of our company on a fully diluted basis, if the underwriters' over-allotment option is exercised in full). - In the concurrent private placement, Easterly Fund I will purchase 740,440 shares of common stock, or 2.0% of our company on a fully diluted basis (1.9% of our company on a fully diluted basis, if the underwriters' overallotment option is exercised in full). - In the concurrent private placement, Easterly Fund II will purchase 6,293,272 shares of common stock, or 16.6% of our company on a fully diluted basis (15.9% of our company on a fully diluted basis, if the underwriters' overallotment option is exercised in full). - In the formation transactions, Michael P. Ibe, our Executive Vice President-Development and Acquisitions and a director nominee, will receive, in connection with various interests and properties being contributed by Western Devcon, 5,759,819 common units in our operating partnership, or 15.2% of our company on a fully diluted basis (14.5% of our company on a fully diluted basis, if the underwriters' over-allotment option is exercised in full). - As a result of the formation transactions and the concurrent private placement, Darrell W. Crate, our Chairman, will beneficially own an aggregate of 26,655 shares of common stock and 1,138,020 common units in our operating partnership as consideration for the contribution of the management entities and as a result of his investment in the Easterly Funds.
-As a result, Darrell W. Crate will own directly or indirectly through the Easterly Funds, approximately 3.1% of our common stock on a fully diluted basis, or 2.9% on a fully diluted basis if the underwriters' over-allotment option is exercised in full. - In the formation transactions, Easterly Fund I will contribute its indirect interest in eight properties to the operating partnership in exchange for 7,694,358 common units, or 20.3% of our company on a fully diluted basis (19.4% of our company on a fully diluted basis, if the underwriters' overallotment option is exercised in full).
+- Through our interest in our operating partnership and its wholly owned subsidiaries, we will indirectly own a fee simple interest in the 29 properties in our initial portfolio and the management entities. - We will indirectly own our services company through our operating partnership, which will indirectly own 100% of the common stock of the services company. - Purchasers of shares of common stock in this offering will own % of outstanding common stock, or % of our company on a fully diluted basis (% of our company on a fully diluted basis, if the underwriters' over-allotment option is exercised in full). - In the concurrent private placement, Easterly Fund I will purchase shares of common stock, or % of our company on a fully diluted basis (% of our company on a fully diluted basis, if the underwriters' overallotment option is exercised in full). - In the concurrent private placement, Easterly Fund II will purchase shares of common stock, or % of our company on a fully diluted basis (% of our company on a fully diluted basis, if the underwriters' overallotment option is exercised in full). - In the formation transactions, Michael P. Ibe, our Executive Vice President-Development and Acquisitions and a director nominee, will receive, in connection with various interests and properties being contributed by Western Devcon, common units in our operating partnership, or % of our company on a fully diluted basis (% of our company on a fully diluted basis, if the underwriters' over-allotment option is exercised in full). - As a result of the formation transactions and the concurrent private placement, Darrell W. Crate, our Chairman, will beneficially own an aggregate of shares of common stock and common units in our operating partnership as consideration for the contribution of the management entities and as a result of his investment in the Easterly Funds.
+As a result, Darrell W. Crate will own directly or indirectly through the Easterly Funds, approximately % of our common stock on a fully diluted basis, or % on a fully diluted basis if the underwriters' over-allotment option is exercised in full. - In the formation transactions, Easterly Fund I will contribute its indirect interest in eight properties to the operating partnership in exchange for common units, or % of our company on a fully diluted basis (% of our company on a fully diluted basis, if the underwriters' overallotment option is exercised in full). - In the formation transactions, Easterly Fund II will contribute its indirect interest in seven properties to the partnership in exchange for shares of common stock and common units, or % of our company on a fully diluted basis (% of our company on a fully diluted basis, if the underwriters' over-allotment option is exercised in full). - We will be the sole general partner of our operating partnership.
+We will own % of the outstanding common units of partnership interest in our operating partnership, and the continuing investors (including certain members of our board of directors and senior management team) and Michael P. Ibe will own an aggregate of % of the outstanding common units.
+If the underwriters' over-allotment option is exercised

-- In the formation transactions, Easterly Fund II will contribute its indirect interest in seven properties to the partnership in exchange for 4,249,356 shares of common stock and common units, or 11.2% of our company on a fully diluted basis (10.7% of our company on a fully diluted basis, if the underwriters' over-allotment option is exercised in full). - We will be the sole general partner of our operating partnership.
-We will own 59.0% of the outstanding common units of partnership interest in our operating partnership, and the continuing investors (including certain members of our board of directors and senior management team) and Michael P. Ibe will own an aggregate of 15.2% of the outstanding common units.
-If the underwriters' over-allotment option is exercised in full, we will own 60.9% of the outstanding common units and the continuing investors and Mr. Ibe will own an aggregate 14.5% of the outstanding common units. - We expect to have consolidated indebtedness of approximately \$104.8 million, consisting of approximately \$35.4 million under our senior unsecured revolving credit facility, and approximately \$69.4 million of secured indebtedness that we expect to assume as part of the formation transactions. - We will repurchase the shares of common stock Darrell W. Crate acquired in connection with the initial capitalization of our company for \$1,000.
+- in full, we will own % of the outstanding common units and the continuing investors and Mr. Ibe will own an aggregate % of the outstanding common units. - We expect to have consolidated indebtedness of approximately \$\text{ million, including approximately \$\text{ million, a portion of which will be undrawn upon completion of this offering, the concurrent private placement and the formation transactions and approximately \$\text{ million of secured indebtedness that we expect to assume as part of the formation transactions.}}